OmkarGurav12/ML-PROJECT/README.md

-## this is a end to end ML project
+## This is a end to end ML project